 - eating cool and soft foods

-- sucking lozenges, hard candy, ice cubes, or ice pops.
-Lozenges can be purchased in pharmacies or online.
+- sucking lozenges, hard candy, or ice cubes

-Caregivers should not give children under 4 years anything small and hard to suck due to the risk of choking.
+Children under the age of 4 should not be given anything small and hard due to the risk of choking.

-Acute bronchitis will usually go away on its own and can be treated at home with rest, NSAIDS, and enough fluids.
-Acute bronchitis usually lasts for up to 3 weeks.
+Acute bronchitis will usually go away on its own without treatment and typically lasts for up to

 - a cough is severe and lasts more than 3 weeks

 - breathing is rapid or there are chest pains